 Health Services is an appointment based ambulatory care setting designed to manage the acute episodic health concerns of our full-time students.
 The management of chronic health problems can also be coordinated in collaboration with the student's personal physician.
 The facility is open Monday-Friday from 8:30 a.m.-4:15 p.m. and is staffed by nurse practitioners.
-An internal medicine physician is on campus several hours each week and after hours emergency care can be coordinated through Campus Police.
+An internal medicine physician is always available to the nurse practitioners for consultation.
+After hours emergency care can be coordinated through Campus Police.

-Office of Intercultural Affairs
+Intercultural Affairs Office

-The Office of Intercultural Affairs (OIA) endeavors to achieve a quality of life on campus that consists of different cultures, beliefs and religions so that students will be prepared for life and work in a multicultural society.
-The office provides specific services and exposure to culturally diverse programming and related activities.
-OIA provides leadership training to assist students in achieving academic, career, and personal objectives and enhances students' social skills, self-esteem, and a positive self-image necessary for successful living.
-The office further excels at promoting students' intellectual, emotional, and social development in the area of diversity and multicultural affairs.
-Services within the office range from individual consultation to providing training sessions/funding opportunities in the area of Diversity and Multiculturalism, and the office makes itself available on an as-needed basis.
+The Intercultural Affairs Office (IAO) endeavors to achieve a quality of life on campus that consists of different cultures, beliefs and religions so that students will be prepared for life and work in a multicultural society.
+The office provides culturally diverse programming, leadership opportunities, and support of students from historically underrepresented groups.
+IAO assists students in achieving academic, career, and personal golas and enhances students' social skills, selfesteem, and a positive self-image necessary for successful living.
+The office further excels at promoting students' intellectual, emotional, and social development in the area of diversity, multicultural affairs, and intergroup dialogue.
+Services within the office range from individual consultation to training sessions/funding opportunities in the area of Diversity and Multiculturalism.